Normandy D-Day sites itinerary

 Admittedly, we only stayed in Caen due to its proximity to the D-Day Beaches, but were pleasantly surprised when we saw how cute it is and the great architecture it houses.

-There are two famous abbey’s in Caen, one is the men’s abbey, the other, the women’s abbey – perfect for wandering and taking in a less recent piece of history, one that is completely unrelated to the D-Day sites.
+There are two famous abbey’s in Caen, one is the Abbaye-aux-Hommes (the men’s abbey), the other, Abbaye-aux-Dames, the women’s abbey – perfect for wandering and taking in a less recent piece of history, one that is completely unrelated to the D-Day sites.

 If you’re on a trip to Paris, I recommend renting a car and exploring Normandy.
 The recent history of this region is overwhelming but well worth the visit.
 If you have enough time, go beyond the D-Day sites and experience a different side of France, one that I’d argue is more typical of the country than Paris.